Wild Ones (Flo Rida song)

 "Wild Ones" is a song by American rapper Flo Rida featuring Australian singer-songwriter Sia from his fourth studio album of the same name (2012).
 It was by written by the artists alongside Jacob Luttrell, Marcus Cooper, Niklaas Vogel-Kern, and producers soFLY & Nius and Axwell, while the engineering and recording of the record was handled by Skylar Mones.
-Lyrically, the song contracts themes including partying, love and dancing while the musical composition is an uptempo dance-pop song that is influenced by house music and electro house.
+Lyrically, the song touches on themes including partying, love and dancing while the musical composition is an uptempo dance-pop and hip house song that is influenced by house music and electro house.